pulumi/docs/pulumi-hugo/themes/default/content/blog/scaling-apps-across-multiple-regions/index.md

 Although multi-region deployments are needed for scaling, availability, and performance, there could be downsides associated with them if the design process for being multi-region isn’t well thought out.
 Some of the challenges that could be encountered are:

-- **Complexity:** Each region may have unique requirements, and ensuring consistency in configuration can be challenging. troubleshooting across regions can add complexity to the infrastructure setup.
+- **Complexity:** Each region may have unique requirements, and ensuring consistency in configuration can be challenging.
+Troubleshooting across regions can add complexity to the infrastructure setup.

 - **Cost:** Expanding to multiple regions often increases infrastructure costs.
 Businesses need to balance the cost of maintaining multiple resources with the benefits of high availability and performance.